 For consolation events, or when time is short, matches often consist of just one game to 15 points.
 The winner in this format must also be ahead by two points.
 In a 15-point game, players should switch sides after one team gets to 8 points, and the game will then continue to its conclusion.

 In pickleball, a player or team can only score points when serving.
 Prior to 2007, players were allowed to step over the baseline with one foot when serving, as long as they kept at least one foot behind the baseline until after they contacted the ball.
 However, the rule has been changed by the National Pickleball Association (USAPA) so that now both feet must remain behind the baseline until after the ball is struck.

-Each player is allowed only one serving attempt unless it is a “let” serve.
+Each player is allowed only one serving attempt.
+(The ruling on a let serve changed in 2022.
 A let serve occurs when the serve hits the net and still lands in the correct service court.
-If this occurs, the serve is played over.
+If this occurs, the serve is considered to be a good serve and play continues.
+If the let serve does not land in the correct court service area, it is a fault.)
 Each player will continue to serve until he does not win a point.

 Serving in Doubles

 To volley a ball means to hit it in the air without letting it bounce.
 All volleying must be done with the player’s feet behind the non-volley zone.